JakubSerafin/DndHpCalculator/Readme.md

-﻿# DnD Test Assigment
+﻿# DnD Test Assignment
-Welcome to the DnD Test Assigment.
-This is a simple test to see how I approached a problem and solve it.
+Welcome to the DnD Test Assignment.
+This project demonstrates my approach to problem-solving in DnD Beyond's back-end developer challenge.

 ## Problem
-Was described here:
+The problem is described here: https://github.com/DnDBeyond/ddb-back-end-developer-challenge
-https://github.com/DnDBeyond/ddb-back-end-developer-challenge

 ## Solution
-### Architecture of solution
+### Architecture of the Solution
-Repository is based on the Clean Architecture.
-It has 3 layers:
+The repository is based on Clean Architecture and consists of 3 layers:
-- Domain: Storing the business logic and the entities, should not depend on any other layer.
-Here current player HP is calculated and stored.
+- Domain: This layer stores the business logic and entities and does not depend on any other layer.
+It calculates and stores the current player's HP.
-- Controller: Storing the API endpoints and the request/response models.
-Here the API endpoints are defined.
-Also, this layer contains data models to be used by an API as input/oputput format
+- Controller: This layer defines the API endpoints and the request/response models.
+It also contains data models used as input/output formats by the API.
-- Infrastructure: Storing the implementation of the repositories and code neede to connect to external services/data sources.
-Also contains data models to be used by that sources
+- Infrastructure: This layer implements the repositories and code needed to connect to external services/data sources.
+It also contains data models used by these sources.
-- Application: (Not implemented in current solution)
+- Application: (Not implemented in the current solution)

 ### Authorization
-Aplication is using basic authorization with API Key.
-Api key is stored in the appsettings.json file, and it is used to access opetation restricted for Game Master like:
+The application uses basic authorization with an API Key.
+The API Key is stored in the `appsettings.json` file and is used to access operations restricted to the Game Master, such as:
-- Create a new character
+- Creating a new character
-- All operations related to modification of character HP
+- All operations related to modifying a character's HP

 ### Testing
-Application is using xUnit for testing.
-Right now only integration tests are implemented.
-In integration tests, in memory repositories are used
+The application uses xUnit for testing.
+Currently, only integration tests are implemented.
+These tests use in-memory repositories.

 ### Database
-To make project more easy to run and check locally, SQLite is used as a database.
-It is used to store characters and their HP.
-DB File is created in the root of the project and it is named `DnD.db`
+To simplify local project setup and review, SQLite is used as the database.
+It stores characters and their HP.
+The DB file is created in the root of the project and is named `DnD.db`.

-### Reasoning behind the architecture and decision
+### Reasoning Behind the Architecture and Decisions
-Some of the reasons behind the architecture and decision are here:
+The reasoning behind the architecture and decisions can be found here:
 [ADL.MD](Docs%2FADL%2FADL.MD)

-## How to run
+## How to Run
 ### Prerequisites
--  Computer
+-  A computer
 - .NET Core 8.0

 ### Steps
 1. Clone the repository
 2. Open the terminal and navigate to the root of the repository
-3. set the API Key in the appsettings.json file
+3. Set the API Key in the `appsettings.json` file
-4. run `dotnet restore` command to restore the dependencies
+4. Run the `dotnet restore` command to restore the dependencies
-5. run solution using `dotnet run` command
+5. Run the solution using the `dotnet run` command
-6. Open the browser and navigate to `https://localhost:5001/swagger/index.html` to see the API documentation
+6. Open a browser and navigate to `https://localhost:5001/swagger/index.html` to view the API documentation
-7. Yaay!
-You are ready to go
+7. You're all set!

-## Next steps
+## Next Steps
-Of coures there are some next steps to be done.
-Some of them are:
+There are several potential next steps for this project:
-- Switch to some more secure authorization method like OpenID
+- Switch to a more secure authorization method like OpenID
-- Move the data to some more secure database like SQL Server
+- Move the data to a more secure database like SQL Server
-- Introduce user management and allow each user to see only his characters
+- Introduce user management and allow each user to see only their characters
 - Add more tests
-- Automatically detect and update changes in defences and statistic based on the inventory and equipment
+- Automatically detect and update changes in defenses and statistics based on inventory and equipment
 - Add more operations to the API
+- Implement a description feature in HpModificators to allow the Game Master to add descriptions to each modification.
+Currently, the description is just a placeholder.